-During the year ended December 31, 2020, we added approximately 46,000 RCEs through our various organic sales channels.
-This amount was significantly lower than historical periods primarily due to limitation of our door-to-door marketing as a result of COVID-19 during the majority of 2020 and a reduction in targeted organic customer acquisitions as we focused our efforts to improve our organic sales channels, including vendor selection and sales quality.
-Although we expect to acquire less customers organically in future periods than we have historically while marketing restrictions are in place, which may cause our customer book to decrease, we are unable to predict the ultimate effect on our organic sales, financial results, cash flows, and liquidity at this time.
+During the year ended December 31, 2021, we added approximately 79,000 RCEs through our various organic sales channels.
+This amount was significantly lower than historical periods primarily due to limitation of our door-to-door marketing as a result of COVID-19 during the majority of 2021, a reduction in targeted organic customer acquisitions as we focused our efforts to improve our organic sales channels, including vendor selection and sales quality, and a slow ramp-up of marketing once restrictions were lifted.
+As these orders have largely expired, we expect our customer growth to return to historical levels.
+However, we are unable to predict the ultimate effect on our organic sales, financial results, cash flows, and liquidity at this time.

-Due to the COVID-19 pandemic, certain public utility commissions, regulatory agencies, and other governmental authorities in most of our markets continue to maintain orders prohibiting energy services companies from door-to-door marketing and in some cases telemarketing during the pandemic, which has restricted some of the manners we have historically used to market for organic sales.
+Due to the COVID-19 pandemic, certain public utility commissions, regulatory agencies, and other governmental authorities in most of our markets continue to maintain orders prohibiting energy services companies from door-to-door marketing and in some cases telemarketing during the pandemic, which has restricted some of the methods we have historically used to market for organic sales.
 In response, we have focused on development of products and channels, partners for web sales, as well as accelerating its telemarketing sales quality programs.
 In November 2020, we began active door-to-door marketing activities in certain markets where not prohibited by states' COVID-19 restrictions.

-We acquire companies and portfolios of customers through both external and affiliated channels.
+We also acquire companies and portfolios of customers through both external and affiliated channels.
+During the year ended December 31, 2021, we added approximately 78,000 RCEs as a result of a series of asset purchase agreements entered in May 2021 and July 2021.
+Refer to Note 16 "Customer Acquisitions" for further discussion.
 Our ability to realize returns from acquisitions that are acceptable to us is dependent on our ability to successfully identify, negotiate, finance and integrate acquisitions.
+We will continue to evaluate potential acquisitions during the remainder of 2022.